-Dr. Aaron Bernstein, pediatrician and interim director of The Center for Climate, Health, and the Global Environment at Harvard University, makes the connection between agriculture-driven forest loss and West Africa’s Ebola outbreak.
-“Likely part of the reason why that happened is because bats that carry Ebola had lost their homes,” Bernstein explains.
+Dr. Aaron Bernstein, pediatrician and interim director of The Center for Climate, Health, and the Global Environment at Harvard University, makes the connection between forest loss and West Africa’s Ebola outbreak.
+“Likely part of the reason why that happened is because bats that carry Ebola had lost their homes” Bernstein explains.
 “And so we may be pushing bats into new places by destroying their habitat.”

 Dramatic progress is possible

-It’s a reality long understood by climate scientists.
-And the cascading pandemic impacts experienced around the globe only underline the urgency of action.
 As Elizabeth Sawin, co-director of the think tank Climate Interactive, puts it, effective preventive action “looks disproportionate to what the current reality is, because you have to react to where that exponential growth will take you.”

 New research on coastal flooding is one of the latest studies to illustrate that point.
 The report from U.S. Geological Survey (USGS) researcher Sean Vitousek studied 200 coastal areas in the United States, projecting that 70% of them could see major floods each year by 2050.
 By 2100, flooding levels typically observed only twice per century could be a daily occurrence in 93% of these areas.

 “You take high tide, add on an extra meter, and you’re exceeding thresholds at every high tide,” Vitousek said.
 While many cities are building flood barriers, Vitousek emphasizes that’s not enough.
 Using an all too familiar term, Vitousek urges that action to cut greenhouse gas emissions is necessary to “flatten the curve” on sea-level rise.